Back

 Sagrotan Disinfectant Gel77

-The trained model is executed directly on the Raspberry PI using TensorFlow Light.
-For this purpose, the model trained in the Goolge Cloud is exported as a TensorFlow Light model.
-TensorFlow Light is specially designed for the execution of predictions on embedded devices with few computing resources and is therefore best suited for the application of artificial intelligence.
+The trained model runs directly on the Raspberry Pi using TensorFlow Light.
+The model, trained in the Google Cloud, is exported as a TensorFlow Lite model, optimized for making predictions on embedded devices with limited computing resources, making it ideal for AI applications.

 Development of the web app

-To open the vending machine, the user has to enter the 3-digit code via a web app, which is also located on the vending machine.
-As soon as the machine is open, the user can simply take out their products and close the vending machine again.
-The vending machine automatically recognises the products removed in real time, displays them on the shopping card in the web app and automatically processes the payment.
+To open the vending machine, users enter a three-digit code via a web app located on the vending machine.
+Once the machine is open, users simply take out their products and close the door.
+The vending machine automatically recognizes the products in real-time, adds them to the shopping cart in the web app, and processes the payment.

 image